airavata-courses/PixelGram/envoy/README.md

 9901 is the port where envoy admin portal is running.
 You can use this portal to check envoy routes, health checks and a lot more.

 8000 is the port where envoy is listening for incoming requests.
 Our website will make a request to envoy on this port.

+# Alternative
+Instead you can run the script build_and_run.sh (only on linux environment) which runs the envoy proxy via docker container.